 Police officers do not necessarily know that a person has been drinking or using drugs at the time that they stop their vehicles.
 While an officer might believe that you could be under the influence because of the time of day or the location of your stop, he or she does not know if you have been drinking before you are stopped.

 Most DUI reports refer to a minor traffic offense as the reason for the stop.
 For example, the driver might have failed to use a turn signal while turning or moving lanes, might have been speeding, or may have committed other types of traffic violations.

-Few reports list the officer’s suspicion that the driver was driving while impaired as the reason for a stop.
+Few reports list the officer’s suspicion that the driver was driving while impaired as the reason for the stop.
 It’s much more common for a different traffic offense to serve as the opening for a DUI investigation.

 Officers rarely list a suspicion of drunk driving as the reason for pulling someone over for several reasons.
 A qualified DUI defense lawyer such as Arja Shah would question their observations and the reasons for the stop and could potentially have the charges dismissed.
 Pulling people over simply because of a suspicion that they could be driving while impaired would result in many false positives.
 It is much simpler for officers to explain to a jury or a judge that they stopped someone because of a simple traffic offense instead of having preconceived notions about the driver.